michaelstiefel/Capstone_ECB_Tweets/README.md

 ## Implementation

-See the description under "How to execute the analysis"
+See the description under "How to execute the analysis" in general.

 ## Refinement